 Skill: Representing Numbers

-Students need to learn to represent numbers in a variety of ways and to recognize them in their multiple representations.
-These skills help them make connections between a number, its representation, and the quantity it represents.
+Students should learn to represent numbers in a variety of ways and to recognize them in their multiple representations.
+These skills will help them make connections between a number, its representation, and the quantity it represents.
 It is therefore essential that students be exposed to different representations of numbers.
-It is also important that they be exposed to a variety of contexts that lead them to represent a number and to move from one representation to another.
+It is also important to introduce them to a variety of contexts that will equip them to represent a number and to move from one representation to another.

 Representations Using Words